Janzhuj/janzhuj.github.io/_posts/2023-07-22-Online-Store-Customer-Segmentation.md

 min(df$UnitPrice)
 {% endhighlight %}

 From the plots we can see that there are some negative values in the quantity, which are canceled transactions.
-Before we remove them, we need find out the original transactions, and remove both negative transactions and  their positive counterparts.
+Before we remove them, we need find out the original transactions, and then remove both negative transactions and  their positive counterparts.

 Check canceled orders.
 {% highlight r %}